jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
 When he was told to throw that away, it was like being asked to wake up from the matrix with no experience with frontline pain to prompt the awakening.

-Could you do any better?
+Could you, me, or anyone do any better?

 Only a few leaders ever have.
 Often called "philosopher kings," they have the wisdom and kindness to empathize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline.